splunk/splunk-connect-for-snmp/docs/gettingstarted/mk8s/k8s-microk8s.md

 microk8s status --wait-ready
 ```

-## Add additional nodes (optional)
+## Add nodes (optional)

-* Repeat the steps above for each additional node (minimum total 3)
+* Repeat the steps above for each additional node (with a minimum of 3 nodes).
-* On the first node issue the following to return the instructions to join:
+* On the first node, use the following command to see the instructions to join:

 ```bash
 microk8s add-node
 ```

-* On each additional node, use the output from the command above
+* On each additional node, use the output from the command above.

-## Install basic services required for sc4snmp
+## Install required services for SC4SNMP

 The following commands can be issued from any one node in a cluster: